crabmusket/crabmusket.net/blog/content/blog/2015-07-10-development-versus-deployment-docker-and-haskell.md

 date: 2015-07-10T00:00:00Z
 tags: docker haskell
 title: 'Development versus deployment: Docker and Haskell'
 description: 'This post was prompted by a recent discussion about using Docker for Haskell development.
-The question was: how do I develop quickly using Docker, and avoid waiting for the container to be rebuilt all the time?
-My answer is that you should develop in one container, and deploy an entirely different container.'
+The question was: how do I develop quickly using Docker, and avoid waiting for the container to be rebuilt all the time?'
 slug: development-versus-deployment-docker-and-haskell
 featured: true
 ---